KirshWasHere/DowngradeRoblox/README.md

 ## Requirements

-- Python 3.7+
+- Python 3.7 or higher
+- One of the following browsers:
-- Google Chrome browser
+  - Google Chrome
+  - Microsoft Edge
+  - Mozilla Firefox

 ## Installation

+1. Install a supported browser if not already installed
-1. Run `run.bat` or execute `python Downloader.py`
+2. Run `run.bat` or execute `python Downloader.py`
-2. Dependencies will be installed automatically
+3. Python dependencies will be installed automatically on first run
+4. The script will detect available browsers and let you choose

 ## Features